benbuck/finestray/README.md

 - **Settings**:
     Shows the [Settings](#settings) window.
 - **About**:
-    Shows a some basic information about Mintray.
+    Shows a some basic information about Finestray.
 - **Exit**:
-    Exits the Mintray application.
+    Exits the Finestray application.

 ## Settings

-To change the default behavior of MinTray, you can modify its settings.
-To open the Settings window, right click on any of the icons in the tray the belong to MinTray, and select Settings, or just click once on the main MinTray tray icon.
+To change the default behavior of Finestray, you can modify its settings.
+To open the Settings window, right click on any of the icons in the tray the belong to Finestray, and select Settings, or just click once on the main Finestray tray icon.

 ![Settings window](src/images/settings-window.png "Settings window")